LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 ## Specification

-In this section, we specify the substores that are part of the interoperability module store and the functions exposed to other modules.
-The interoperability module has module ID `MODULE_ID_INTEROPERABILITY` (see the [table below](#Notation-and-Constants)).
+In this section, we specify the substores that are part of the Interoperability module store and the functions exposed to other modules.
+The Interoperability module has module ID `MODULE_ID_INTEROPERABILITY` (see the [table below](#Notation-and-Constants)).

 ### Notation and Constants